For additional information about opportunities your college offers, please refer to the College of Health Professions section of this catalog.

 Grand Valley State University Medical Dosimetry

-The program awards the degree Master of Science in medical dosimetry following completion of a 12-month (three term) curriculum of professional studies.
-There is a part time option available for students currently holding professional clinical appointments.
+The program awards the degree Master of Science in medical dosimetry following completion of a hybrid 12-month (three semesters) curriculum of professional studies.
+There is a part time option available for students currently holding professional clinical appointments (up to six semesters).
 Students begin the professional curriculum after they have been admitted into the program (see Application Procedures).
-During the professional curriculum, students engage in coursework including human anatomy, sectional anatomy, physiology, clinical applications, pathophysiology, physics, medical physics, medical dosimetry procedures, professional issues, and research methods.
+During the hybrid professional curriculum, students engage in coursework including human anatomy, sectional anatomy, physiology, clinical applications, pathophysiology, physics, medical physics, medical dosimetry procedures, professional issues, and research methods.
 The curriculum combines traditional classroom sessions with Web-based instruction, case studies, and problem-based learning (PBL) to provide students with the knowledge, critical thinking skills, and clinical acumen to become practicing clinical medical dosimetrists upon graduation.
-Students spend all three semesters completing rotations in a practicing medical dosimetry clinical education center.
-Clinical education varies from three to four days per week and may be scheduled at some distance from the university.
-As part of the master’s degree curriculum, students must complete a research project, thesis, or in-depth case study.
+Students spend the entire length of the program in a practicing medical dosimetry clinical education center.
+Clinical education varies from two to four days per week and clinical locations are across the United States.
+As part of the master’s degree curriculum, students must complete a research project or thesis..
 Students are encouraged to submit their research to a national forum upon completion.

 All applicants must meet the prerequisites and criteria for admission to the M.S. program, realizing that some bring with them a wealth of life and career experience that enriches the diversity of the program.

-The Grand Valley State University medical dosimetry program has applied for recognition by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The Grand Valley State University medical dosimetry program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 The program adheres to JRCERT standards.
 Students have the right to notify the JRCERT if they believe the university is not adhering to these standards.
 The JRCERT is at 20 N. Wacker Dr., Suite 2850, Chicago, IL 60606-3182, phone (312) 704-5300 (www.jrcert.org).
-This accreditation meets eligibility requirements for program graduates to site for the national Medical Dosimetrist Certification Board (MDCB) examination which, upon successful completion, confers the title certified medical dosimetrist (CMD) upon candidates after graduation.
+This accreditation meets eligibility requirements for program graduates to sit for the national Medical Dosimetrist Certification Board (MDCB) examination which, upon successful completion, confers the title certified medical dosimetrist (CMD).

 Admission to the medical dosimetry program is competitive.
 Application can be made through the GVSU graduate admission website at www.gvsu.edu/grad/dosimetry/.
-Students must complete or submit a plan for completion of all of prerequisite and undergraduate degree requirements by the application deadline, which is March 1 each year.
-Applicants submitting a plan for completion of prerequisites who are selected will receive conditional letters of admission, which convert to full admission upon successful completion of the entire plan for completion prior to the start of the program.
-A plan for completion is submitted as an additional page to the application.
+Initial review of applications for fall begins December 15; rolling admissions accepted until all clinical placements are filled.
+At the time of application students must submit a plan that demonstrates how the prerequisites and undergraduate degree requirements will be completed prior to the start of the program.
+Applicants who are selected for the program and can demonstrate completion of these requirements prior to the start of the program will be issued letters of conditional admission, which will convert to full admission upon successful completion of the entire plan.
+A plan for completion should be submitted as an additional page to the application.
 There is not a form for this document.

 High school seniors interested in medical dosimetry must complete an undergraduate application to Grand Valley State University at www.gvsu.edu/admissions/.
 During their freshman year, they will begin their pre-professional studies and declare a major.
-The most common majors for students admitted to the program from Grand Valley are biomedical science, mathematics, and physics.
+The most common and recommended major for students admitted to Grand Valley is radiation therapy.
+Students must complete a secondary application for admission into the undergraduate radiation therapy program.

 Admission to the Master of Science in Medical Dosimetry